 The historic market town of Ulverston has a number of attractions for visitors and is worth some exploring.
 There are plenty of old cobbled streets, interesting buildings, shops, cafes and pubs.
 It is all centred on the attractive market place which still holds regular markets every Thursday and Saturday.
 The town is famous as the birthplace of Stan Laurel, born Arthur Stanley Jefferson in 1890.
 The fascinating Laurel & Hardy Museum is dedicated to the famous comedy duo and an impressive statue of them stands outside the nearby Coronation Hall, an arts, culture and entertainment venue.

 On the hill overlooking the town is the eye-catching Hoad Monument, a replica of the Eddystone lighthouse, which can be seen from miles around.
 The monument is a fairly short but strenuous walk from the town and is worthwhile for the magnificent views of the town and surrounding area.
 A flatter walk can be had along the old canal which is a pleasant stroll just over 1 mile to the picturesque Leven estuary.
 The canal was the shortest, widest and deepest in the country and a reminder of the importance of the town as a port before the railway was built.
 The car park is pay and display with nearby toilet facilities.

-Leaving the car park via the exit opposite the entrance, near the roundabout.
+Leave the car park via the exit opposite the entrance, near the roundabout.
 Turn left to join the main roundabout where you take the third exit towards the A5087 and Bardsea.
 Continue a short distance to the Stan Laurel Inn on the left.
 For a short detour through the backstreets to see the house where Stan Laurel was born, take the right turn opposite the pub, Chapel Street.
-Soon meet a slightly complicated junction where you basically head straight across, still Chapel Street.
+Soon, meet a slightly complicated junction where you basically head straight across, still Chapel Street.
 Then take the second street on the left, Argyle Street.
 Number 3 is immediately on the left with a small plaque on the wall.
 It is perhaps hard to believe this modest terraced house was birthplace to one of the worlds most famous comedians.
 Continue along Argyle Street to a T junction where you turn right on the A5087.
 The main road continues through the outskirts of Ulverston, passing a small Co-op supermarket on the right and eventually a cemetery on the right which marks the town boundary.
 Approx 1 mile beyond this is Conishead Priory, signposted on the left.

 Distance: 2.2 miles